-Plant a little piece of the Masters in your backyard using azaleas.
-Spring flowering, azaleas are shade loving plants that will do well in many Kansas City landscapes.
-Best as foundation plantings on the north or east side of your home or under any shade canopy.
+Often underappreciated, azaleas will make your backyard a masterpiece in brilliant colors.
+Spring flowering, azaleas are shade-loving evergreen shrubs that will do well in many Kansas City landscapes.
+Best as foundation plantings on the north or east sides of the home or under any shade canopy.

-Uncle’s Masterpiece Azaleas that perform the best include Fuchsia, Rose and Mother’s Day.
+Best performing azaleas varieties for Kansas City include the Karen, Hot Shot and Hino-Crimson.
 These compact evergreen azaleas will reach a mature height of 3-4 feet under ideal conditions.
 Hino-Crimson is a smaller bright red variety that is always popular.

-Purple Spectacular ReBloom™ azaleas have been popular in just the last few years.
-Single purple flowers are blooming in spring, with sporadic summer flowers and then a mass reblooming in early fall.
+Many new reblooming varieties of azaleas have been popular in the last few years.
+Red Magnificence and Coral Amazement ReBloom™ are establishing themselves as one of the most outstanding rebloomers.
+Double flowers blooming in spring, with sporadic summer flowers and then a massive reblooming in early fall.

-Treat them right: Just like Uncle, azaleas and rhododendrons are acid soil lovers.
-Amend your soil with a combination of Uncle’s Professional Max Mix organic blend for drainage and peat compost for acid content.
+Treat them right: Just like Uncle, azaleas and rhododendrons are acid lovers.
+Azaleas and rhododendron prefer well-drained soil.
+When planting, amend your soil with Max Mix, a blended natural compost to improve drainage and acidity in the soil.
+In areas, with poor drainage, a raised bed may be needed.
 Mulch with pine bark mulch, a naturally acidic mulch.
-When transplanting azaleas or rhododendron fertilize with Uncle’s Root Accelerator at planting.
-Fertilize established azaleas with Milorganite to give them the iron they need.
-Keep a soil test kit handy to check your soil pH.
-With a little extra effort up front, you can bring color and class to your shady spot.
+Fertilize with Uncle’s Green Love, organic fertilizer, to give them the iron they need.
+Keep a soil test kit handy to check your soil’s acidity, and with a little extra effort up front, you can bring color and class to your shady spot.